-Suspensions: A grant suspension should be requested when work has temporarily ceased on a grant.
-This could be because (but not limited to):
+Suspensions: A grant suspension should be requested when all work and expenditure has temporarily ceased on a grant.
+This could be because of reason including, but not limited to:

-- staff have gone on parental leave and there are no other members of staff actively working on the grant. - major building issues, for example fire, which mean that all work has ceased on the grant and is unlikely to resume soon. - In both instances, a suspension should be requested through a Grant Maintenance Request.
-A request to recommence the grant, and a further separate request for a no cost extension for the period that work on the project had stopped, should be submitted when the dates are finalised.
+- staff have gone on parental leave and there are no other members of staff actively working on the grant. - major building issues, for example fire, which mean that all work has ceased on the grant and is unlikely to resume soon. - In both instances, a suspension should be requested through the appropriate funding system.
+A request to resume the grant, and a further separate request for a no cost extension for the period that work on the project had stopped, can be submitted if needed once the grant has been resumed.